anodyne/nova3/docs/overview.md

 ### Nova Goes Mobile

 We live in a mobile world.
 Statistics indicate that in a few years, more people will access the Internet from a mobile device than do from a standard computer.
 Nova needed to adapt and did.
-Using responsive design techniques (and a very slick UI framework), Nova has been built to take advantage of mobile screen resolutions.
+Using responsive design techniques, Nova has been built to take advantage of mobile screen resolutions.
 No longer will you need to "pinch" and "swipe" your way around a Nova site.
 Instead, you'll see Nova 3 on your mobile device in a format that works best for that screen size.

 This isn't a baby version of your site either.
-No, this is your full site, optimized for phones, tables and computers.
+No, this is your full site, optimized for phones, tablets and computers.
 The best part is that you don't have to do anything, just launch your Nova site in your browser and use it like you normally would!

 ## Minor Features

 While the heading indicates that these are "minor" features, we consider them anything but minor.
-These are features that could easily prop up a minor release version of Nova, but we didn't want to make people wait.
+These are features that could easily stand up a minor release version of Nova, but we didn't want to make people wait.
 We've looked hard at every single line of code in Nova 3 to make sure it's better in every way.
 Here are some of the "minor" features included in Nova 3.

 ### Control Your Content